trevor-trinh/exchange/README.md

 - decide on clickhouse for candles, postgres for everything else
 - decide to add wallet to make it crypto
 - make one-click deploy on railway
+- play with pgcli and usql. get nice syntax highlighting and basics of sql
+- create simple schema and run migrations

 ### frontend dev